Baldur's Gate: Dark Alliance II: Reception

-Remaster
+Re-release

-The remastered version of the game received "mixed or average" reviews, according to Metacritic.
+The re-release version of the game received "mixed or average" reviews, according to Metacritic.

 Mitch Vogel of Nintendo Life gave the game five stars out of ten, praising its gear crafting system and dark atmosphere while lamenting its sluggish combat, drab environmental design, lack of online, low build variety, and high price tag, and felt that the game was "left in the dust" by more modern releases.

 Shaun Musgrave of TouchArcade compared the title unfavorably to modern offerings on the Switch such as Diablo III and the Torchlight franchise, citing the no-frills nature of the port and its high price tag as blemishes on a dated experience.